juan-phzy/foodtruck-app/README.md

   - `CustomTextInput`: Reusable input fields with labels and borders.
   - `IconButton`: Icon-based buttons with labels for alternate sign-in methods.
   - `MenuModal`: Full screen modal that shows a truck's menu items.
-  - `NearbyTrucksCard`: Card that lists the visible trucks on the map.
+  - `NearbyTrucks`: Card that lists the visible trucks on the map.
   - `SearchBar`: Google API address search UI on top of the map.
   - `SelectedTruckCard`: Modal that shows the selected truck's information.
   - `TruckCardList`: Returns a list of small truck cards.